skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 In your running script, you need to specify the MQC method you want to use by making an object of it.
 In PyUNIxMD, MQC methods are provided in the form of Python classes under :class:`MQC` class.
-The name of each classes are tabulated below.
+The class names are tabulated below.

 +----------------+----------------+
 | MQC methods    | Class names    |